-Lofts are available for rent during move-in on a first come, first serve basis.
-Lofts must be returned to Housing staff by students before they move out.
+Lofts are available for student use and can be picked up during move-in on a first come, first serve basis.
+Lofts reserved outside of the South Hall A bedrooms must be returned to Housing staff by students before they move out.
 The lofts provided by Davenport University are the only lofts allowed in housing.
 Students will be held responsible for any lost or damaged lofts.
 Lofts are not available for use in Panther Woods or Panther Ridge.